Manually Testing your Button integration

 This test will verify that traffic driven from the web to your app, specifically through an install, will route users to the proper page in your app and will attribute orders through that app install.

-- Upon landing in the App/Play Store, install your test app directly from Xcode, Android Studio, or an APK.
+5. Upon landing in the App/Play Store, install your test app directly from Xcode, TestFlight, Android Studio, or an APK.

-- Note: Verify that the screen you were routed to within the app reflects the deeplink expected.
+1. Note: Verify that you were properly routed to the intended in-app destination.

 This test will verify that traffic driven from the web to your app will route users to the proper page in your app and will attribute orders through that app install.

-- With your app already installed on the device, go to the Button Link in a device's native browser.
+2. With your app already installed on the device, add the Button Link to your Notes App and tap to open.

 Button Attribution Token Storage Tests

-- Open your app with a scheme-based link, passing the Button Attribution Token (
+9. Open your app with a scheme-based link, passing the Button Attribution Token (btn_ref) in as a query string parameter, e.g.: yourappscheme://?btn_ref=test-token-1

-- Open your app with a scheme-based link, passing the Button Attribution Token (
+2. Open your app with a scheme-based link, passing the Button Attribution Token (btn_ref) in as a query string parameter, e.g.: yourappscheme://?btn_ref=test-token-1

-) in as a query string parameter with a value different than what you used in the previous test, e.g.yourappscheme://?btn_ref=test-token-2
+1. Open your app with a scheme-based, link, passing the Button Attribution Token (btn_ref) in as a query string parameter with a value different than what you used in the previous test, e.g. yourappscheme://?btn_ref=test-token-2

 Order Reporting Tests